The Cribs: Formation and early years (2001–2003)

 Twins Gary and Ryan Jarman - Gary being the older of the two by five minutes - and their younger brother Ross began performing together in 1989 when the twins were nine years old and Ross was five.
 The Cribs were formed in late 2001 as a recording project for the three brothers.
 Gary and Ryan enrolled in a music course at a local college, and used their student loan to buy a drum kit for Ross.
-However, their poor attendance record and impending failure of the course threatened access to the campus' recording studio facilities.
+Their poor attendance record and impending failure of the course threatened access to the campus' recording studio facilities.
 In order to maintain that access, they decided to book the studio under a different name; The Cribs was the first name that came to Ryan's mind.

 After recording a demo and garnering label interest, the band started playing live around this time, at venues like the Brudenell Social Club in Leeds, and "squats and warehouse parties" with artists such as Calvin Johnston, Subway Sect, Herman Dune, and Ballboy.
 They also released a split 7-inch single on Leeds based garage/riot grrrl/punk label Squirrel Records during this period with former Shove/Boyskout member Jen Schande.
 Limited to 300 copies on blue vinyl the record is now a rarity that sells for upwards of $150 on eBay.
 According to Mojo magazine, 'On the strength of one demo, the rush to find the UK Strokes saw the three-piece fielding calls from major labels, pluggers and label managers' in 2002.
 After several high-profile support slots, the band signed to the fledgling independent label Wichita Recordings in 2003 "we thought (they) were great because they sounded a bit like Pavement and had a big hook.
 We went to see them at the Metro on Oxford Street and completely fell in love with them.
 They seemed like such an obvious pop band.
 Every song sounded like a single" – Mark Bowen, Wichita Recordings.